Maurene Goo

-Maurene Goo is an American author of young adult fiction and comics.
+Maurene Goo is an American author.
 Her books have been translated into twelve languages and two of her novels, I Believe in a Thing Called Love and Somewhere Only We Know, have been optioned to be made into feature films by Netflix.

 Life and education

-Maurene Goo was born in Los Angeles and raised in Glendale, California.
-She studied communication and English literature at UC San Diego.
-She has a master's in publishing, writing, and literature from Emerson College.
+Maurene Goo was born in Los Angeles to Korean parents and was raised in Glendale, California.
+She studied communication and English literature at UC San Diego and has a master's in publishing and writing from Emerson College.
 Prior to publishing her debut novel, Since You Asked, she worked in publishing and design.

+In 2012, she married illustrator Christopher Appelhans.
+Their son was born in 2020.

 Career

 Goo published her first young adult novel, Since You Asked, in 2013 with Scholastic.
-Her sophomore novel, I Believe in A Thing Called Love, was released in 2017, followed by The Way You Make Me Feel (2018), and Somewhere Only We Know (2019).
-In 2021, Goo completed a five-issue run for Marvel Comics, writing Korean-American superhero Silk, illustrated by Canadian comic book artist Takeshi Miyazawa who has previously illustrated other comics set in the Spider-Verse.
-She has published essays and short stories in various anthologies, as well.
-Her newest young adult novel, Throwback, will be published by Zando on April 11, 2023.
+Her sophomore novel, I Believe in A Thing Called Love, was released in 2017, followed by The Way You Make Me Feel in 2018, Somewhere Only We Know in 2019, and Throwback in 2023.

+In 2021, Goo completed a five-issue run for Marvel Comics about Korean-American superhero Silk, entitled Threats and Menaces.
+The limited series was illustrated by Canadian comic book artist Takeshi Miyazawa.